HazemAbdesamed/bike-points/README.md

 * Number and rate of empty docks.
 * Number and rate of broken docks.

-These charts are automatically refreshed each 4 minutes in the Superest dashboard using this coniguration that can be found inside the dashboard yaml file in [superset-dashboard-data.zip](/dashboard/superset-dashboard-data.zip) :
+These charts are automatically refreshed each 210 seconds in the Superest dashboard using a configuration that can be found inside the dashboard yaml file in [superset-dashboard-data.zip](/dashboard/superset-dashboard-data.zip) :
 ``` yaml
 refresh_frequency: 210
 timed_refresh_immune_slices: